xcart/xcart-docs/_pages/kb_en/products/adding_video_to_product_category_description.md

 title: How to add video to a product or category description
 order: 165
 published: true
-description: How to add video to a product or category description
+description: Adding video to product or category description
 ---
 You can easily add videos to category/product descriptions.
 To add a video to the description of a category or a product, follow the steps below: